bugai66/3ds-Max-Batch-Import-Export-Tool/README.md

 A 3ds Max Maxscript tool for batch importing models, making modifications and then mass exporting them.
 This Maxscript is a modified version of Jos Balcaen's Batch Import/Export which was distributed as an encrypted file, limiting it to being used with it's bugs and without some quality of life features or an ability to add more functionality.

-It was decrypted by me using [MSE Decrypt](https://github.com/joshaxey/MSE-Decrypt) which I made for this purpose, it was then modified to be more functional, and so that it can live on decrypted and be modified by others.

 This Maxscript saves a stupid amount of hours of work.
 A __stupid__ amount.